 Most state of the art works performed the A phase detection by feeding features, created by a feature creation process, to the classification procedure, which is either composed of tuned thresholds or a machine learning classifier.
 However, the feature creation process requires significant domain-specific knowledge.
 It is becoming considerably difficult to discover a new set of features that can achieve a higher performance than the methods reported in the state of the art.
-It is also relevant to notice that combining two or more features does not assures improvement in the performance, and usually the features need to be sorted to find the most relevant [14].
+It is also relevant to notice that combining two or more features does not assure improvement in the performance, and usually the features need to be sorted to find the most relevant [14].
 These difficulties can be resolved by using a deep learning classifier that automatically learns the relevant patterns directly from the input signal.
 These classifiers were identified in this work as Automatic Feature Creation (AFC) models.
 Nonetheless, important patterns can only be found if there is enough data to train the classifier.
 Therefore, CAP analysis can become considerably challenging since the classification is based on a second by second evaluation with few data points.
 For this reason, a novel approach was followed in this work, evaluating consecutive overlapping windows which fed a One-Dimension Convolutional Neural Network (1D-CNN) that can exploit spatially local correlations in the signal by enforcing a local connectivity pattern amongst neurons of adjacent layers.
 On the other hand, CAP was found to have temporal dependencies that can be identified by a recurrent neural network [15], such as the Long Short-Term Memory (LSTM).
 These classifiers were also previously found to be suitable for signal analysis [16].
 Therefore, both 1D-CNN and LSTM were examined in this work.

 It was reported by Mendonça et al. [17] that the deep learning models have difficulties recognizing the relevant patterns for two of the three subtypes which compose the A phases, suggesting the need for examining feature based methods in this work.
 Specifically, the LSTM was examined since it was identified as a suitable classifier for feature based analysis with temporal dependencies [18], and the Feed-Forward Neural Network (FFNN) was also tested as it was identified in the state of the art as possibly the best conventional classifier for A phase estimation [19].

 As a result, two approaches were followed in this work to perform both the A phase and NREM assessment.
 The first involved the AFC methodology where the classifier performed the classification by evaluating the EEG signal without having an explicit feature creation procedure, while the second employed features created from the EEG signal to feed the classifiers.
-The objectives of this work are to assess if a model based on a machine learning classifier is suitable for CAP and sleep quality assessment, and to identify if either AFC or feature based models are the most suitable to perform the CAP examination.
+This work aims to assess if a model based on a machine learning classifier is suitable for CAP and sleep quality assessment, and to identify if either AFC or feature based models are the most appropriate to perform the CAP examination.

 This work has the following organization: evaluation of the state of the art in section 2; presentation of the materials and methods in section 3; performance assessment of the developed algorithms in section 4; discussion of the results in section 5; conclusion of the work in section 6.